The 7 Principles Of Effective School Leadership

 This is because it is often the things we like doing that we waste our time on.
 However when you look at things from a distance and you listen to people saying they ‘Have no time…’ question what they are doing and why they are doing it.

-It will take a little bit of time to get this right but organise your lists so that you have some sort of sixth sense of the coming needs.
+It will take a little bit of time to get this right but organise yourself so that you have some sort of sixth sense of the coming needs.

 Firstly, these lists need to work for you.
 As you will see below, I have recently moved to a simple and rather messy approach: